CS-433/ml-project-2-nuclear-fusion/README.md

     - `pipeline.ipynb` : file containing the pipeline showing the process for predicting labels for a raw experiment, implementing in a first part the 'NN_window' to form the differents windows, and then apply the ResNet to predict the labels from theses.

-    - `test.ipynb` : folder containing all the data

 ## Instructions to run :
 Python version : 3.11.5